seance/ScalaFpWeb/README.md

 * HTTP oriented, in design and implementation
 * Mutable state based routing definition DSL
 * Available for Scala 2.10
-* Actively developed, latest version 2.2.0 as of writing
+* Actively developed by team

 ### Opinions
 Simple, effective and proven, yet rather only embraces Scala's OO nature without much FP utility.
 This is of course in line with Sinatra's Ruby language, but makes functional composition more difficult.